uaraven/ansie/readme.md

 ### Basic colours

-`ansie` supports basic terminal colours: SysBlack, SysRed, SysGreen, SysYellow, SysBlue, SysMagenta, SysCyan and SysWhite.
+`ansie` supports basic terminal colours: Black, Red, Green, Yellow, Blue, Magenta, Cyan and White.
 These colours should be compatible with all terminals of the last 30 years.

 Use `AnsiBuffer.Fg()` and `AnsiBuffer.Bg()` to set these colours.

 ### 256 colours

-Extended colours, like `Black`, `Red`, `Yellow` or `LightGoldenrod3` will use 256-colour ANSI sequences and should also work with any terminal of the last 30 years.
+Extended colours, like `BrightBlue`, `Teal`, `Fuchsia` or `LightGoldenrod3` will use 256-colour ANSI sequences and should also work with any terminal of the last 30 years.

 Use `AnsiBuffer.Fg()` and `AnsiBuffer.Bg()` to set these colours.